Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 Because newborn babies have underdeveloped immune systems, they can quickly become seriously ill after catching the virus.

-Call a GP or your health visitor straight away if your baby:
+Call a GP or contact 111 straight away if your baby:

 - is lethargic or irritable